 (i) Each party waives its rights to receive anything from any other party under section 275 of the PPSA and agrees not to make any request of any other party under that section.

-(a) the Seller reasonably suspects that the Buyer is in breach of these terms and conditions; or
+(a) the Buyer is in breach of these terms and conditions; or

-Each Seller reserves the right to make part deliveries of any order, and each part delivery shall constitute a separate sale of goods upon these terms and conditions.
-A part delivery of an order shall not invalidate the balance of an order.
+The Seller reserves the right to make part deliveries of any purchase order, and each part delivery shall constitute a separate sale of goods upon these terms and conditions.
+A part delivery of a purchase order shall not invalidate the balance of a purchase order.

-A Seller’s Quotation or Sale Invoice is made on a supply only basis.
-Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless otherwise specified in writing by the relevant Seller.
+The Seller’s Quotation or Sale Invoice is made on a supply only basis unless otherwise agreed in an accepted purchase order.
+Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless otherwise specified in writing by the Seller.

-(b) Unless agreed to the contrary in writing, each Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
+(c) Unless agreed to the contrary in writing, the Seller reserves the right to supply an alternative brand or substitute product that has characteristics that are materially consistent with the goods offered when necessary.
 Such substitutions will not be given effect to until approval is received from the Buyer (either verbally or in writing).

-(c) Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attach to or incorporated in the goods.
+(d) Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attached to or incorporated in the goods.

-(a) Upon acceptance of an order by a Seller that Seller will seek confirmation of the period of shipment or delivery.
-If any variation has occurred in the quoted period, that Seller will notify the Buyer.
-Unless the Buyer objects in writing within 7 days of that notification to the Buyer, the period of shipment or delivery notified to the Buyer will be the contractual period for shipment or delivery.
+(a) Upon acceptance of a purchase order by the Seller, the Seller will seek confirmation of the period of shipment or delivery.
+If any variation has occurred in the quoted period, the Seller will notify the Buyer.

 The Seller reserves the right to: